5 Best Electric Golf Scooters – 2024 Reviews & Buying Guide

 By feel, we mean things like how it handles, how it feels to sit, how comfortable it is to grip the handlebars, how easy it rides, how well it starts and stops, and how easy it is to turn.

-You may find that when a fully-loaded golf bag is attached to the cart, the feel will change because of the weight increase.
+You may find that when a fully-loaded golf bag is attached to the cart, the feel will change because of the increase in weight.

 It’s important for the scooter to have a good weight distribution from front to back, or you could run into problems like sliding or a squirrely front wheel.
 The center of gravity should promote good balance regardless of what is loaded onto the scooter.

-This can relate to whether the scooter has two or three wheels.
-For example, it may be that although you want the extra stability that a trike brings, you end up preferring the feel of a bike more.
+This can relate to whether the scooter has two, three, or four wheels.
+For example, it may be that although you want the extra stability that three or four wheels bring, you end up preferring the feel of a bike more.

 Having said all this, don’t overthink it.
 We really like the feel of all of the scooters reviewed in this guide, and you may not have any particular preference for one over the other.